netstim/leaddbs/Lead_manual/Formatting the Image File Names.md

 **CT imaging** files within each folder must have the following format:

-- Pre-operative images:
+- Pre-operative MR images:
  - `pre.nii`
 - Post-operative images:
  - `fusion.nii`

-The user can download the program [MRIcron](http://www.mccauslandcenter.sc.edu/mricro/mricron/) to view the different image files and help in correct naming.
+You can download Nifti-Viewing software such as [MRIcron](http://www.mccauslandcenter.sc.edu/mricro/mricron/) to view the different image files and help in correct naming.
+[SPM8](http://www.fil.ion.ucl.ac.uk/spm/software/spm8/) needs to be installed and can also be used to visualize the images.